ubc-library-rc/dataverse_utils/docs/faq.md

 "Frequently" may be relative.

+## 1. I'm using Windows and the scripts don't seem to be working/recognized by [choice of command line interface here]

+There are (at least) four different ways to get some sort of command line access.
+The traditional command line, PowerShell, via SSH and Git bash.
+That's not even including the linux subsystem.

+The document on [Windows script troubles](windows.md) gives common solutions.

-## 1. I am using Windows [7-10].
+## 2. I am using Windows [7-10].
 I've installed via pip using a virtual environment, but they don't use my virtual environment's Python.

 What seems like a simple problem is surprisingly complex, as outlined here: <https://matthew-brett.github.io/pydagogue/installing_scripts.html>.